Ziyanqs/Ziyan/README.md

 <h1>Hi, I'm Ziyan! </h1>

-<b>Diligent and reliable undergrad Information Technology student at York University, with a great passion for IT.
-Strong organizational skills and detail orientation.
-Embodies hands-on knowledge of Microsoft Suite 365(Word, Excel, Powerpoint, etc), and some coding like Java, HTML, and CSS.
-Very comfortable with working in a fast-paced environment.
-An effective communicator and create solutions to problems on the spot.
+<b>Diligent and reliable Information Technology graduate from York University with a passion for IT.
+Possess hands-on knowledge of Microsoft 365 Suite (Word, Excel, PowerPoint), programming languages like Java, HTML, CSS, and experience in LAN setup, troubleshooting, and cloud technologies.
+Proven ability to work in fast-paced environments and solve problems efficiently.</b>
-To seek and maintain a full-time/part-time position that offers professional challenges utilizing interpersonal skills, excellent time management and problem-solving skills.</b>
 </br>

 <h2>👨‍💻 My IT Projects:</h2>